courtneyring/crawford-county-historical-society/src/copy/support/copy.md

   pos: 60% 53%
   image: /assets/images/oaktoberfest_cchs-volunteers.jpg
 pageTitle: Support
-intro: "Welcome to the Crawford County Museum and Society.
-Experience the world’s first space shuttle, a nuclear weapons-carrying submarine, dozens of military aircraft, a supersonic spy plane, and the world’s fastest commercial airliner displayed in and around the legendary aircraft carrier, Intrepid—an awe-inspiring place for an unforgettable adventure. "
 lImageBlocks:
   - heading: Volunteer Your Time
     body: Join our team and help with research, exhibit creation, or greeting